Iltotore/ItemDataLib/README.md

 | UUID | getUniqueId(String) |

 - Editing
-To Edit CustomItemMeta's metadata, use theses methods:
+To Edit CustomItemMeta's metadata, use these methods:

 | Type | Method |
 |--|--|